Jessybrenens/Test/DRAFT/Chapter15.md

 Mira looked out over the assembled representatives, meeting the eyes of survivors like herself, of Haven officials now confronting their organization's history, of Tide Callers finally emerging publicly.

-The water surrounding Tidefall caught the morning light, rippling with patterns that seemed to echo the emotions flowing through the gathering.
+The water around Tidefall shimmered in the dawn, its ripples tracing the crowd's quiet stir.
 Mira gestured toward it, drawing attention to the world they all now shared—not the world before the Deluge, but the one they had inherited and must now steward.

 She announced the establishment of the Voss Institute for Distributed Adaptation—a new research center that would continue her parents' work, integrating Haven's resources with Drowned communities' innovations and Tide Caller insights.